Tele-AI/doc-ops-mcp/README.md

 **Language / 语言**: [English](README.md) | [中文](README_zh.md)

 > **Document Operations MCP Server** - A universal MCP server for document processing, conversion, and automation.
-Handle PDF, DOCX, HTML, Markdown, TXT, and more through a unified API and toolset.
+Handle PDF, DOCX, HTML, Markdown, and more through a unified API and toolset.

 ## Table of Contents